 |

-The Kenton Traction Company was owned by Swift Packing Company and it was used almost exclusively to carry workers to and from the meat packing plant.
-The cars ran all day, the fare was a nickel and no transfers.
-The Kenton cars would connect with the city cars on the Mississippi Line.
-Once a year, the city cars would use the Kenton Traction Lines to carry thousands of visitors to and from the Pacific International Livestock Exposition (PI). |
+In 1909, the Swift’s Kenton Traction Company began operating a streetcar line to carry workers to and from the meat packing plant.
+A construction worker is laying rails in the photo above, in the lower right.
+The cars ran all day; the fare was a nickel and there were no transfers.
+The Kenton cars connected with the City cars on the Mississippi Line which terminated at Kenton.
+Once a year, the city lines would use the Kenton Traction Car to carry thousands of visitors to and from the Pacific International Livestock Exposition (PI). |

 ![]() |